Skip to main content

 // ...

-After that, you can start the app to see Pivot loaded with data on a page.
+Start the app to see Pivot render the data on the page.